-Roof leaks are an inconvenience that all homeowners have to face at one time or another.
-These leaks can take a long time to become obvious, especially if they start out as a small drip.
-And those small drips can cause a multitude of problems from mold buildup, attic and ceiling damage, higher utility bills, fire hazards and many more headaches.
+Roof leaks in Arizona are fairly common, and most homeowners will have to deal with a roof leak at some point.
+Leaks are inconvenient and can be difficult to locate, especially if they start out as a small drip.
+And those small drips can cause a multitude of problems including mold buildup, attic and ceiling damage, higher utility bills, fire hazards, and many more headaches.

-In Arizona, we have found most roofing systems last between 15 – 20 years.
-This time frame can be as low as 10 years and as high as 30 years, but that depends on the quality of materials used, the exposure to elements, and other factors.
-Many times a homeowner won’t even know they have a roof leak in Arizona until it becomes obvious by ceiling staining or wall drips (below).
-Let’s take a look at what we can do as homeowners to recognize a leak more quickly.
+In Arizona, most roofing systems can last between 15 – 20 years.
+This time frame, which can be as low as 10 years and as high as 30 years, largely depends on the quality of the roofing material, the exposure to elements, and other factors.
+Oftentimes, homeowners don’t even notice a roof leak in Arizona until they start seeing ceiling stains or wall drips.
+Thankfully, there are signs we can look out for to recognize a leak more quickly.

 1) Old or Damaged Shingles

-Asphalt shingles are the most common roofing product and are generally made from a material soaked in asphalt and covered with tiny, rough granules attached with asphalt to the backing.
-Over time shingles will begin to wear down and may become warped or cracked.
+Asphalt shingles are the most common roofing product.
+They are generally made from a material soaked in asphalt and covered with tiny, rough granules attached with asphalt to the backing.
+Over time, shingles will begin to wear down and may become warped or cracked.
 They may even begin to lose granules.
-Once this process begins, the shingles may also become loose and you might lose some due to sun exposure, wind, rain, or hail.
+Once this happens, the shingles may become loose and you might lose some due to sun exposure, wind, rain, or hail.
 If the underlayment is exposed, it may become damaged and eventually lead to leaks.
 If you have old or damaged shingles, you should ask yourself, “Should I just replace my own shingle roof?”

 2) Damaged or Missing Flashing

-Flashing is the metal piece that connects the roof areas that meet a vertical surface such as wall and chimney seams.
+Flashing is the metal piece that connects roof areas, such as wall and chimney seams.
 It is commonly used to direct water away from certain areas of your roof to prevent leaking.
 Flashing may be used in conjunction with caulking to create a water-resistant barrier on the roof.
 Falling debris or wind can dislodge the flashing, leaving the roof exposed to water damage.
 If you spot damage in your roof’s flashing, don’t wait to call a professional roofer who can repair it before you get water damage.

 3) Clogged Gutters or Drains